oogaboogaman122/Personal-Projects/4x4x4 LED Cube.md

 ---

 ## Challenges Faced + Solutions:
-1. **No shift registers available** → Solved by using two 74HC373 latches to hold the column data.
+**No shift registers available**
+Solved by using two 74HC373 latches to hold the column data.
 The latch method allowed atomic updates with minimal flicker.

-2. **Excess current concerns** → Solved by routing all high-current paths through the ULN2803A array, isolating the Arduino’s I/O pins from LED drive currents.
+**Excess current concerns**Solved by routing all high-current paths through the ULN2803A array, isolating the Arduino’s I/O pins from LED drive currents.

-3. **Twitchy ultrasonic readings** → Implemented delay filtering and distance band mapping to stabilize responses.
+**Twitchy ultrasonic readings**Implemented delay filtering and distance band mapping to stabilize responses.
 Future versions could use median filtering.

-4. **Wiring complexity** → Managed by keeping all column lines aligned in parallel with shared data bus lines.
+**Wiring complexity**Managed by keeping all column lines aligned in parallel with shared data bus lines.

 ---